drocheam/optrace/docs/source/usage/elements.rst

 Orientation Parameter
 ##################################

-The base orientation type of the rays is defined by the ``orientation``-parameter.
+The base orientation type of the rays is defined by the :python:`orientation`-parameter.

-For ``orientation="Constant"`` the orientation is independent of the position on the emitting area.
+For :python:`orientation="Constant"` the orientation is independent of the position on the emitting area.
-In this case you can provide the orientation vector using the ``s``-parameter in cartesian coordinates.
+In this case you can provide the orientation vector using the :python:`s`-parameter in cartesian coordinates.

 .. testcode::

    RS = ot.RaySource(circ, orientation="Constant", s=[0.7, 0, 0.7])

-Or with ``s_sph`` for spherical coordinates, where the first one is the angle between the orientation and the optical axis and the second the angle inside the lateral plane.
+Or with :python:`s_sph` for spherical coordinates, where the first one is the angle between the orientation and the optical axis and the second the angle inside the lateral plane.
 Values are provided in degrees, for instance:

 .. testcode::

    RS = ot.RaySource(circ, orientation="Constant", s_sph=[20, -30])

 It is also possible to define orientations depending on the position of the rays.
-For this we need to set ``orientation="Function"`` and provide the ``or_func`` parameter.
+For this we need to set :python:`orientation="Function"` and provide the :python:`or_func` parameter.
 This parameter takes two numpy arrays containing the x and y-position and returns a two dimensional array with cartesian vector components in rows.

 .. testcode::